RyanBellNEIT/ConnectFourGA/README.md

 Written in Java, this software is two genetic algorithims that compete against each other in games of connect four.
-Program will display the winner of the current game, as well as the genetic algorithims
+Program will display the winner of the current game, as well as the genetic algorithims stats.

 # Genetic Algorithim Stats
 Yellow, Red Population: <b>42</b><br/>